jlrickert/zet/docs/345/README.md

----
-title: Different types of learning
+# Different types of learning
----

 Learning can be done through a variety of means.
 Here is a dump from chatGPT.